Virginia Tech® home

 The Mathematics Department offers an accelerated program permitting up to 12 credit hours to be counted towards both B.S. and M.S. course requirements.
 Students typically apply for this program in the semester before they want to double-count coursework, usually the end of the student's junior year.

-This program has three options (A, B, and C) and is intended for students who are ready to take a graduate-level Math sequence during their senior year.
+The Math Department's accelerated MS program has three options (A, B, and C) and is intended for students who are ready to take a graduate-level Math sequence during their senior year.
 Students intending to apply for this program should meet with and discuss options with a potneital graduate advisor before applying.
 The student and advisor can then draft a plan of study, which is a required part of the application.

 Note that options B and C include plans for completing a Master's thesis.
 The student and advisor should meet to discuss research interests and to ensure that the plan of study supports those interests.